Lion-LiHaoyi/Epirus/English.md

 # Introduction

 Epirus game is a popular real-time war game for teenagers in the international community.
 It has many advantages, such as enhancing the friendship between students and cultivating their logical reasoning ability.
 The game has its own different rules in different places.
-In order to unify the rules and strengthen the regulations,the International Epirus Game Rulemaking Association has made clear the rules of the game.
+To unify the rules and strengthen the regulations, the International Epirus Game Rulemaking Association has made clear the rules of the game.

 This game rule is based on [CC by-nc-sa](https://creativecommons.org/licenses/by-nc-sa/4.0) source protocol, different people can make certain changes to the rules according to the specific situation, and some excellent skills will also be adopted by the association.
 The right of final interpretation belongs to the International Epirus Game Rulemaking Association

-The computer two-player battle program based on this game is still under development, you can download the corresponding program through the resources, if you have suggestions can be put forward.
+The computer two-player battle program based on this game is still under development, you can download the corresponding program through the resources if you have suggestions that can be put forward.
 Make sure you have python3 installed on your computer before playing.

 Current version: v2.1.0